 ABRP majors only.
 Students will learn, practice, and demonstrate their skills as they relate to different anchoring systems, and their set-up.
 This course will further introduce students to the theory and practice of various straightening techniques and systems.
-(90 hrs. total.
-6 hrs. lect.; 18 hrs. lab. per week over 3.75 weeks)

 ABRP 80 PANEL REPLACEMENT (6)